Sales & Support: +1 (480) 360-6463

 Detail Orientation

 During each physical therapy session, physical therapists must keep extensive records on their patients' diseases, the precise therapies they're performing, and the patient's progress.
-They must be meticulous in order to maintain track of the patient's condition and make modifications as needed to ensure constant progress.
+They must be meticulous in keeping track of the patient's condition and make modifications as needed to ensure constant progress.

 Compassion